ericyoc/malicious_js_id_proc/README.md

 - Visualizes training and validation accuracy across different obfuscation levels for both obfuscated and deobfuscated data.
 - Conducts statistical significance testing to compare results.

+### Statistical Significance Testing

+Statistical significance testing was conducted to compare the model's performance between obfuscated and deobfuscated datasets.
+In the test, an F-statistic of `1.588` was calculated, with a p-value of `0.254`.
+This suggests that the differences in performance between the obfuscated and deobfuscated datasets are not statistically significant, indicating that obfuscation did not have a large impact on the model's ability to classify the malware.

 ## Results

 The implementation provides: